modelearth/localsite/README.md

 The localsite framework is designed to allow multiple Github repos (using React,&nbsp;Vue, etc.) to communicate using hash values.

-Place the "localsite" repo adjacent to the "io" repo and other repos that reference it within your root folder.
+Place the "localsite" repo and other repos that reference it within the root of your local web folder.

 [Get Started](start/)